 What happens during a speed awareness course?

-Speed awareness courses aren’t in place to patronise or tell people off.
-A speed awareness course is all about education and stopping drivers from reoffending.
-The courses are offered on behalf of the police but ran by the National Driver Offender Retraining Scheme (NDORS).
+Speed awareness courses aren’t in place to patronise or tell people off, rather, they aim to educate and stop drivers from reoffending.
+The courses are offered on behalf of the police but run by the National Driver Offender Retraining Scheme (NDORS).

-Speed awareness courses usually last around 4-5 hours and are classroom-based.
-You will usually be in a classroom with other drivers who have been offered a speed awareness course.
+Speed awareness courses usually last around 4-5 hours and are classroom-based and you will usually be in a classroom with other drivers also sitting the course.
 The course does not require you to pass a test but will usually require the attendee to engage with the course tutor to ensure that you fully understand the advice offered.

 - the benefits of complying with speed limits

 - knowledge and skills

 - personal responsibility